Innovation Ignite Funding

 Project: Lediscan: detecting and treating cervical cancer, before it occurs

-BONFIRE FUND
+BONFIRE FUNDING

 Robotic Clot Retriever

-IGNITE FUND
+IGNITE FUNDING

 Will Connolly, RN – ED Clinical Nurse, Maine Medical Center